Bidirectional Sparse Attention for Faster Video Diffusion Training: Experiment

 \textbf{Baselines.} In all experiments involving training models from scratch, we compare our sparse attention mechanism against full attention.
 Since our sparse attention is learnable, we additionally benchmark it against other sparse attention methods~\cite{zhang2025vsa,wu2025vmoba} trained under the same objective.

 \textbf{Implement Details.} We employ Wan2.1-1.3B~\cite{wan2025wan} as the backbone model for all experiments.
 For block partitioning, we set $B$ to a size of $(4,4,4)$ with 64 units per dimension.
 For Query-sparse pruning, the sparsity ratio $r$ is set to 0.5, corresponding to a query block size of 32, and the window size is configured as $(2,2,2)$.

 Following prior baseline work, we adopt an annealed attention sparsity schedule: training begins with full attention, and every 30 steps, the sparsity is increased by 0.03 until reaching a maximum of 0.9.
-In KV-sparse, the number of top-$k$ tokens selected is gradually reduced from the total number of blocks to 0.1$\times$ the total, and the dynamic threshold is computed based on the varying $k$.
+In Sparse KV, the number of top-$k$ tokens selected is gradually reduced from the total number of blocks to 0.1$\times$ the total, and the dynamic threshold is computed based on the varying $k$.
 Full training is conducted for 30,000 steps.
 All experiments are performed on NVIDIA H100 GPUs.
 Additional implementation details are provided in the Appendix.